fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricNodeConfiguration.md

 ## INPUTS

 ###
-**Remove-ServiceFabricNodeConfiguration** does not accept pipelined input.
+This cmdlet does not accept pipelined input.

 ## OUTPUTS